OVOSHatchery/ovos-qubes/README.md

   - integrates with selene stt plugin
   - needed for metrics (opt in)
   - needed for wake word upload (opt in)
+  - you need to copy identity2.json from ovos-skills to keep the device uuid
+- (optional) setup firewall rules, only allow outgoing connections to the domains of remote STT
 - [attach microphone](https://www.qubes-os.org/doc/how-to-use-devices/#attaching-devices)

 ### ovos-gui